What is a pet emergency and when should you call an emergency vet?

 1. Breathing difficulties

 Signs of breathing problems may be obvious, such as choking, gasping and pawing at the throat.
-Or, they may be more subtle such as breathing through the mouth, panting at rest or increased noise when breathing.
+Or, they may be more subtle such as breathing through the mouth, increased abdominal movement when breathing, panting at rest or increased noise when breathing.
 Objects stuck in the airway, allergic reactions to stings, infections and injuries are all possible causes.
 Breathing problems can be immediately life-threatening in pets, so help should be sought immediately.
 Find out more about breathing difficulties in dogs and cats in our advice in-depth advice articles.

 2. Open wound injuries